 You can use alert processing rules to add action groups or remove (suppress) action groups from your fired alerts.
-You can apply alert processing rules to different resource scopes, from a single resource, or to an entire subscription.
+You can apply alert processing rules to different resource scopes, from a single resource, or to an entire subscription, as long as they are within the same subscription as the alert processing rule.
 You can also use them to apply various filters or have the rule work on a predefined schedule.

 Some common use cases for alert processing rules are described here.

 Suppress notifications during planned maintenance

 Many customers set up a planned maintenance time for their resources, either on a one-time basis or on a regular schedule.
 The planned maintenance might cover a single resource, like a virtual machine, or multiple resources, like all virtual machines in a resource group.
 So, you might want to stop receiving alert notifications for those resources during the maintenance window.
 In other cases, you might prefer to not receive alert notifications outside of your business hours.
 Alert processing rules allow you to achieve that.

 You could suppress alert notifications by disabling the alert rules themselves at the beginning of the maintenance window, and reenable them after the maintenance is over.
 In that case, the alerts won't fire in the first place.
 That approach has several limitations:

 - This approach is only practical if the scope of the alert rule is exactly the scope of the resources under maintenance.
 For example, a single alert rule might cover multiple resources, but only a few of those resources are going through maintenance.
 So, if you disable the alert rule, you won't be alerted when the remaining resources covered by that rule run into issues.

 - You might have many alert rules that cover the resource.
 Updating all of them is time consuming and error prone.